jewjitsu012/python-bing-bot/README.md

     OUTLOOK_PASSWORD:
      - password

-Be mindful of the SPACE, DASH, SPACE before any config inputs List as many emails as necessary (Bing has a 5 account per IP/household limit)
+Be mindful of the SPACE, DASH, SPACE before any config inputs.

+List as many emails as necessary (Bing has a 5 account per IP/household limit, caveat emptor)

 Usage